Let’s face it: Not all customers are equal. Some, if you’re lucky, will become super-fans of your business. Customer advocates, if you will.

 Having a customer advocacy program is your competitive edge - your secret weapon against increasing competition and low customer loyalty.

 Don’t take my word for it.
-Check out the infographic below, and read over the 11 data-driven reasons you need a customer advocacy program at the end of this post:
+Check out the infographic below, and read over the 11 data-driven reasons why you need a customer advocacy program at the end of this post:

 Data: A 12% increase in advocacy represents a 2X increase in revenue growth.
 (Source: Influitive)

 You’ll come to find, as you go through this list, that advocates bring you revenue in more ways than one.
 A 12% increase in advocacy can mean as little as five to ten extremely happy customers, spreading the word of your brand to the world.